 Personalized Race Bib Coaster

 What better way to be reminded of your favorite racing achievement than by looking at it every time you take a sip from your cup of tea/pint of lager?
-Not only is it a beautiful reminder as you relax of an evening but it's also the perfect opportunity to let guests know as well.
+Not only is it a beautiful reminder as you relax of an evening but it's also the perfect conversation starter guests are over.

 What I Talk About When I Talk About Running by Haruki Murakami